Yellow-faced flameback: Description

-EBird describes the bird as "A rare large woodpecker of lowland and foothill forest with at least some large trees in the central Philippines.
-Has a red back, a black tail, a yellow belly and cheek, and a black neck with large white spots.
-Note the crown sloping to an angular crest, which is bright red in males and yellow in females.
-Unmistakable in its range.
-Voice includes loud, ringing calls: 'geek-geek-geek!
+It is a large species of woodpecker found in the lowland and montane forests of Panay and Negros.
+It has a bright red back, black tail and yellow belly and cheek.
+Neck is yellow with black spots.
+LIke all other flamebacks, it has an angular crest and a sturdy chisel shaped bill.

 They exhibit sexual dimorphism in which males have red crests and the females have yellow crests.

+Its call is described as a loud trill.

+It was formerly part of the Greater flameback species complex.
+Relative to other members it is slightly smaller.

 Taxonomy

 This species is part of the Greater flameback species complex which has now been split into 8 distinct species.
 This species is the most striking and colorful due to its yellow face and body and brighter red colors.

 Ecology and behavior

 Not much is known about this species specific diet but based on other flameback species it is presumed to feed on large caterpillars, wood-boring larvaes, pupaes and ants.
 It is often seen foraging on larger trees and snags pecking and hammering the wood to find insects.
 Often seen in pairs or small family groups and even with White-bellied woodpecker.

 Nests in tree cavities.
 The very similar Greater flameback lays 2 to 5 eggs which incubate in 2 weeks and fledge within a month.